If you are a UC San Diego Health patient and think you need to be tested for COVID-19, please call

 If you test positive for COVID-19 and have mild to moderate symptoms, you will be offered a referral to our

-COVID-19 Telemedicine Clinic, where you can schedule video visits or telephone consults with an infectious disease specialist.
-These specialists will monitor your health and refer you to any other specialists you may need.
+COVID-19 Telemedicine Clinic, where you can schedule video visits or telephone consults with one of our infectious disease specialists.
+The specialist will monitor your health and refer you to any other specialists you may need.
 Hospitalization is usually not required unless you develop severe symptoms.

 COVID-19 Testing FAQs